uchicago-cs/cmsc22000/website/project/warmup.rst

 You will submit your code through Gradescope.
 Please note that only one team member needs to make the submission (that team member will be given the option to specify who else is in their team).
-When submitting, you uploading a GitHub repository (we recommend the latter, as this ensures you are uploading exactly the files that are in your repository).
+When submitting, you will be given the option of uploading a GitHub repository.
 Make sure you select your ``design1-team-X`` repository, with “main” as the branch.
 Please note that you can submit as many times as you want before the deadline.